 Prepare a Zoom EOY Party

 If you’re used to having a last day of school party, don’t cancel those plans.
+You can make the end of the year special, even if it is from afar.
 You can plan to have a Zoom party with your kiddos.
 You can even create and send out invites to make the party an official last day of school celebration.
 Let the kiddos chat and see each other one last time!

 Ideas for your EOY Party: